NilsMinor/PCB-illustration/README.md

 - [ ] :electric_plug: MOSFET based on of switch for LED strip to reduce power consumption
 - [ ] :clap: Double clap detection to control the panel
 - [ ] :musical_note: Music controlled LED strip using fft
+- [ ] :link: ir remote control using common rgb remote from ebay